5 The Origin Interface

 To open an Excel workbook file:

 - Select File: Open Excel menu to open a external Excel file.
 Or, you can click Import Excel button in the Standard toolbar or select Data: Import from File: Excel (XLS, XLSX, XLSM)... from the main menu to import the Excel file.

 Note: If you choose Open Excel, the Excel file is opened as an Excel workbook, in an Excel session that runs inside Origin.
 In this mode, you have only limited access to Origin features.
-If you choose Import Excel, the Excel file is imported into an Origin workbook and all Origin features are available.
+If you choose Data: Connect to File: Excel or Data: Import From File: Excel, the Excel file is imported into an Origin workbook and all Origin features are available.